djonerul/RepData_PeerAssessment1/PA1_template.md

 ---
 title: "Reproducible Research: Peer Assessment 1"
 output:
   html_document:
     keep_md: true
 ---

+This Report makes use of data from a personal activity monitoring device.
+The device collects data at 5 minute intervals through out the day.
+The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

+***

-## Here's the code for reading in the dataset and/or processing the data
+### Here's the code for reading in the dataset and/or processing the data

 ```r
 library(tidyverse)
 ```

 ```r
 d <- read.csv("activity.csv",na.strings = NA) %>% mutate(date = as.Date(date)) %>% na.omit()
 ```

+***

-## Here's how the number of steps are distributed per day:
+### Here's how the number of steps are distributed per day

-Code

 ```r
 d$Day <- as.factor(weekdays(d$date))